tolicodes/articles/outlines/api-scraping.md

 Instead Ad there are a few options:

 #### .env file
-An .env file is simple file that is excluded from the git repository and is manually copied to your computer and sever
+An .env file is simple file that is excluded from the git repository and is manually copied to your computer and sever.
+An environment file is great for your dev computer or servers that you configure manually.

 #### enviornmental variables
 Environmental variables are easily manageable in most environments that run Docker Containers (ex: AWS).
 They are one of the more secure and simple way to go.

 Esseniallly, all you have to do is manually set variables in your shell environment.

-Either way the code is quite sinilar

-#### environmental variables

-#### environment file
+In your environemnt:

 ### Libraries vs Roll Your Own